-The Nursing Division at the University of the Virgin Islands (UVI) was awarded a grant (#1 P20MD 002286) from the National Center on Minority Health and Health Disparities (NCMHD) which established the Caribbean Exploratory NCMHD Research Center for Excellence, hereafter referred to as the Caribbean Exploratory Research Center (CERC).
+The Nursing Division at the University of the Virgin Islands (UVI) was awarded a grant (#1 P20MD 002286) from the National Center on Minority Health and Health Disparities (NIMHD) which established the Caribbean Exploratory NIMHD Research Center for Excellence, hereafter referred to as the Caribbean Exploratory Research Center (CERC).

 The specific aims of the Caribbean Exploratory Research Center are to:

 A very sparse literature suggests that residents of the U. S. Virgin Islands are burdened with the same health disparities identified in health disparity populations on the U. S. mainland.
 Few studies have described factors that might be associated with reported prevalence rates for health disparities in the territory.

 The planning and implementation for the CERC is achieved through four Cores.
 Each Core has a University of the Virgin Islands (UVI) faculty member as director who is partnered with one or more faculty or community members as co-directors.
 The co-directors are consultants and/or mentors, providing advice and support based on their breadth of experience with Exploratory Research Centers and/or as faculty members, or community leaders in the medical and scientific fields.